 California’s Low Carbon Fuel Standard Updates Could Yield $20 Billion in Annual Savings by 2045

 The California Air Resources Board on Nov.
-8 announced updates to its Low Carbon Fuel Standard, or LCFS, program that would speed up the decarbonization of the state’s transportation sector by increasing clean fuel options for consumers.
+8 announced updates to its Low Carbon Fuel Standard, or LCFS, program that would speed up the decarbonization of the state’s transportation sector by increasing clean fuel and transportation options for consumers.
 The updated LCFS sets new targets to reduce the carbon intensity of transportation fuel by 30 percent in 2030 and 90 percent in 2045.
 These changes to the LCFS could cut down fuel costs per mile by 42 percent, translating to $20 billion in annual fuel cost savings by 2045.

 Thanks to the LCFS, the carbon intensity of California’s transport fuel has decreased by 13 percent and has replaced around 70 percent of California’s diesel with cleaner transport fuel options.
 The program has also led to a 320 million reduction in carbon emissions from gasoline and diesel vehicles, translating to 85 percent of California’s current annual emissions.
 Last month, the board released a report showing a 20 percent decline in emissions between 2000 and 2022.